 A good CV can be the difference between you landing that dream job or being thrown into the pile of ‘no’s’.
 It’s your chance to make a good first impression and it needs to be great from the start.
-According to The Undercover Recruiter the average employer spends 5-7 seconds looking at a CV so you need to grab their attention throughout.
+According to The Undercover Recruiter, the average employer spends 5-7 seconds looking at a CV so you need to grab their attention.

 As part of Think Employment’s Careers and Aspirations Week here are the seven best tips you need to make sure that your CV is going straight into the ‘yes’ pile.